 PARADISE LOST

-Tomas McCleary built his miner’s cabin high on a bluff above the Rogue River; so that it could not be seen by boats passing below.
+Tomas McCleary built his miner’s cabin high on a bluff above the Rogue River, so that it could not be seen by boaters passing below.
 Up there, he had created his small secluded paradise.
-With his shovel, he excavated a flume from a mountain creek, around the face of the canyon to deliver water to his sturdy one-room cabin.
+With his miner’s shovel, he excavated a flume from a mountain creek, around the face of the canyon to deliver water to his sturdy one-room cabin.
 He maintained a vegetable garden and a few apple trees.
 Chipmunks and deer grew to accept McCleary as they would any other non-predatory forest creature.
 Deer would approach him when he offered apple slices.
-They would look at him, then at the ground in front of their hooves, as if to say, toss it here, I eat off the ground.
-McCleary’s favorite deer was a doe, he named Sweetheart.
+They would look at him, then at the ground in front of their hooves, as if to say, “Toss it here, I eat off the ground.”
+McCleary’s favorite deer was a doe.
+He named her Sweetheart.
 She was so tame that she would take apple slices out of his hand and let him pet her head and scratch around her ears.

-Once a month McCleary would hike into town for provisions.
-On one occasion he had spent the night in town.
-The following day he hiked back to his cabin.
-Upon arriving he took a nap.
-When he woke, he noticed that no deer or other animals had come around his place.
+Once a month, McCleary would hike up the Rogue River Trail to town for provisions.
+He had spent the night in town.
+The following day, he hiked back to his cabin.
+Upon arriving, he noticed that no deer or other animals had come around his place.
 This was strange.
 He went out to look around.
-A short distance from his cabin he noticed that something had been dragged into the woods.
-He followed the trail of depressed brush for a short distance to find a gut pile and head of a doe.
+A short distance from his cabin, he noticed that something had been dragged into the woods.
+He followed the trail of depressed brush for a short distance to find a gut pile and the head of a doe.
 He recognized it as the remains of “sweetheart”.
 McCleary could see by the condition of the intestines that the deer had died of a gut shot.
 Wounded, it had run a short distance before falling.
-From there, the hunter had dragged it into the brush, probably in an attempt to conceal it.
+From there, the hunter had dragged it into the brush, probably in an attempt to conceal the discarded head and intestines.

 McCleary went to his cabin distraught.
-It was not hunting season so it was not a regular deer hunter who killed his doe.
+It was not hunting season, so it was not a regular deer hunter who killed his doe.
+He thought of Warren.
 Only a handful of other miners knew the location of McCleary’s cabin.
-Even fewer knew that deer were often found there.
-The obvious suspect was, Jim Warren.
-Warren had been know to make fun of McCleary’s having “pet deer”.
-Warren lived up river a short distance, near Kelsey Creek.
+Even fewer knew that deer were to be found there.
+The obvious suspect was Jim Warren.
+Warren had been known to make fun of McCleary’s having “pet deer”.
+Warren lived a short distance upriver, near Kelsey Creek.

-McCleary took his rifle and headed up stream to Warren’s cabin.
+McCleary took his rifle and headed upstream to Warren’s cabin.
 It was dusk when he arrived undetected.
-He went directly to the wood shed behind Warren’s cabin.
-There he found a deer carcass hanging from the rafters.
+He went directly to the woodshed behind Warren’s cabin.
+There, he found the carcass of a deer hanging.
 He could see that it had been shot in the abdomen.
 It was his Sweetheart.
-In a fit of rage he went around the cabin to a location where he could see in through a window.
+In a fit of rage, he went around the cabin to a location where he could see in through a window.
 There he waited until Warren walked in front of the window.
 As he did, McCleary fired one shot.
 It struck Warren in the abdomen.
 He fell.
-McCleary walked back, down river, to his cabin.
-In the distance he heard the report of a gun shot, a pause and then another.
+McCleary walked back, downriver, to his cabin.
+In the distance, he heard the report of a gunshot, a pause, and then another.
+Warren was shooting in an attempt to get help.

-Weeks later a fishing party pulled their drift boats off the river at Kelsey Creek.
-One of the fishermen went to take a look at the cabin which stood nearby.
-There he found a rotting deer carcass hanging in the wood shed.
-In the cabin, he found Warren’s rotting corpse on the floor with his rifle in his hand.
-Judging from the casings lying around him and the bullet holes in the walls, it was assumed that he had been shooting his rifle in a vain attempt to attract attention and help.
+Weeks later, a fishing party pulled their drift boats off the river at Kelsey Creek.
+One of the fishermen went to take a look at the cabin, which stood nearby.
+There, he found a rotting deer carcass hanging in the woodshed, and in the cabin, he found a rotting corpse on the floor with his rifle in his hand.
+Judging from the casings lying around him and the bullet holes in the walls, it was assumed that he had been shooting his rifle in a vain attempt to attract attention and to get help.

 The County Sheriff was notified and came to investigate.
-When the Sheriff went to interrogate McCleary, his cabin had been abandoned.
+When the Sheriff went to interrogate McCleary, they found that his cabin had been abandoned.
 It appeared that he had left in a hurry.
 Tomas McCleary was never apprehended.

 Copyright May 2023 by Theodore “Tod” Lundy, Architect